zalando-stups/planb-cassandra/README.rst

     --cluster-name	Not actually an option, you must specify the name of a cluster to create --cluster-size	Number of nodes to create per AWS region.
-Default: 3 --instance-type	AWS EC2 instance type to use for the nodes.
+Default: 3 --num-tokens        Number of vnodes per instance (see num_tokens).
+Default: 256 --instance-type	AWS EC2 instance type to use for the nodes.
 Default: t2.medium --volume-type	Type of EBS data volume to create for every node.
 Default: gp2 (General Purpose SSD).
     --volume-size	Size of EBS data volume in GB for every node.
 Default: 8